Ranked #1 Children's Hospital by U.S. News & World Report

-In our Neuromuscular Program at Boston Children’s Hospital, we closely tie our clinical care to the latest developments in research.
+In our Neuromuscular Center at Boston Children’s Hospital, we closely tie our clinical care to the latest developments in research.
 A great deal of this research is going on right here at Boston Children’s.

 The genetic and molecular basis of many neuromuscular diseases was discovered at Boston Children’s.
 In the mid 1980s, Louis M. Kunkel, PhD and his colleagues identified the gene and encoded protein, dystrophin, that are altered in children with Duchenne and Becker muscular dystrophy.
 His lab later found genes in which mutations cause limb-girdle muscular dystrophies.
 Today, his laboratory is looking for new treatments for muscular dystrophies.

 Since the late 1990s, Alan H. Beggs, PhD has identified several genes that cause congenital myopathies, and they’re continuing to look for more.
-In 2008, Children’s opened the Manton Center for Orphan Disease Research to conduct research aimed at finding new ways to diagnose and treat congenital myopathies and other rare diseases.
+In 2008, Boston Children’s opened the Manton Center for Orphan Disease Research to conduct research aimed at finding new ways to diagnose and treat congenital myopathies and other rare diseases.

-Emmanuela Gussoni, PhD, Kunkel and other Children’s researchers are working to develop stem cell therapies for muscular dystrophy and other neuromuscular diseases.
-An overview of these efforts is given at the Muscular Disorders page of the Children’s Stem Cell website and in a post on Children’s research and innovations blog Vector.
+Emmanuela Gussoni, PhD, Kunkel and other Boston Children’s researchers are working to develop stem cell therapies for muscular dystrophy and other neuromuscular diseases.
+An overview of these efforts is given at the Muscular Disorders page of the Children’s Stem Cell website and in a post on Boston Children’s research and innovations blog Vector.

 Boston Children’s is a major site for clinical studies on spinal muscular atrophy and muscular dystrophy.
-In 2008, physicians in the Neuromuscular Program founded the Boston Children’s Hospital Boston MDA Clinical Research Center, one of five sites in the United States funded by the Muscular Dystrophy Association to conduct multi-center clinical studies on muscular dystrophy.
+In 2008, physicians in the Neuromuscular Center founded the Boston Children’s Hospital MDA Clinical Research Center, one of five sites in the United States funded by the Muscular Dystrophy Association to conduct multi-center clinical studies on muscular dystrophy.

-Even if we don’t have a clinical trial that your child can participate in now, we will place his name in our Boston Children’s Neuromuscular Program database so that if he becomes a candidate for one of our clinical trials, we can contact you to see if you would like to participate.
+Even if we don’t have a clinical trial that your child can participate in now, we will place his name in our Boston Children’s Neuromuscular Center database so that if he becomes a candidate for one of our clinical trials, we can contact you to see if you would like to participate.